‘Dene Delivers’ modular rapid housing unit to Katlo’deeche First Nation near Hay River, NWT

 Yakeleya said that as a political leader who has visited communities over his career, he has been highly impressed with what Eagle Solutions has delivered.

-He said that Eagle’s home came to answer a long-standing problem with housing in the North, however it became more important and pronounced since the floods in Jean Marie River and Fort Simpson where people lost their homes entirely.
+He said that Eagle’s home came to answer a long-standing problem with housing in the North, however it became more important and pronounced since the floods in Jean Marie River and Fort Simpson where people lost their homes.

 “What I liked was the structure of the frame of the building in that it came up all the way to Hay River from Grande Prairie and there was not one crack in the wall,” he said.
 “The frame structure was steel and the furniture and cupboards and flooring were all of a good quality.”